graphprotocol/research/README.md

 # Graph Protocol Research

-This repo contains specification and white papers related to The Graph, a decentralized query protocol for the decentralized web.
+This repo contains specifications and research papers related to The Graph, a decentralized query protocol for the decentralized web.

 ## Stages
-These stages apply to papers, specs and proposals.
+The following stages apply to papers and specs in this repo.

 | Stage | Description | Badge |
 | :----- | :----------- | -----: |